Did you know that the world’s thinnest skyscraper is located in Midtown Manhattan, New York City?

 3. It’s the thinnest of all of New York’s “Pencil Towers”

-There has been a revolution in New York the past decade which is building extremely thin skyscrapers.
+There has been a revolution in New York in the past decade which is building extremely thin skyscrapers.
 Therefore, these towers have been referred to as “pencil towers.”

 One of the most amazing Steinway Tower facts isn’t just that it’s the thinnest skyscraper in New York City, it’s also the thinnest skyscraper in the world with a width-to-height ratio of about 1:24.